vk-cs/docs-public/docs/en/main/base/s3/manage-s3/storage-class/storage-class.md

 ## Changing the bucket class

 After creating a bucket in the panel interface, it is possible to change its class: from Hotbox to Icebox and back.
-To do this, in the VK CS panel, select the bucket whose class is to be changed, then change the class on the "Storage class" tab and confirm the changes with the "Save changes" button:
+To do this, in the VK Cloud panel, select the bucket whose class is to be changed, then change the class on the "Storage class" tab and confirm the changes with the "Save changes" button:

 ![](./assets/1598052843411-1598052843411.png)